MLinkPlanner 2.0

 None

-Rain attenuation calculation in accordance with Recommendation ITU-R P.530-17
+Rain Attenuation Rain attenuation estimation according to Recommendation ITU-R P.530-17

-Rain attenuation calculation according to the Crane method, taking into account 1996 rain regions.
-To view rain regions for the US and World, press I.
+Rain attenuation estimation according to Crane method, taking into account 1996 rain regions.
+To view rain regions for US and World, press I.

 Do not calculate rain attenuation.